whiteand/quartet/README.md

 ### Messages

 Sometimes we need only data to show to the user.
-And string explanation of the error is very usefull.
+And string explanation of the error is very useful.

 _Example:_
 ```javascript